marvinroger/nanocurrency-js/README.md

 * Ed25519 portable implementation from Orson PETERS, used for keypair/signing: https://github.com/orlp/ed25519. **Note: The library has been modified to use BLAKE2b instead of SHA-512**

-* uint128_t from Jason LEE, used for amount representation: https://github.com/calccrypto/uint128_t
+* tiny-bignum-c from kokke, used for amount representation: https://github.com/kokke/tiny-bignum-c

 ## Donations